girliemac/msteams-httpstatuscats/README.md

 ![App in Teams](images/httpstatuscats-teams.png)

-#### Released package for side-loading

-The package you can just side-load to yout MS Team client is available in [**Release**](https://github.com/girliemac/msteams-httpstatuscats/releases) section!

-If you are interesting in developing your own MS Teams app by tweaking this app, or setting this app manually by yourself, read on!

-## Overview: User - App Interactions
+## 🔭 Overview: User - App Interactions

 This sample shows you how to create an app using Messaging Extension, Messaging extension with search commands that allow your users to search external systems and insert the results of that search into a message